Britain's FTSE set for biggest weekly gain since 2011

 By Kit Rees and Alistair Smout

-The volatile stock is now up over 35 percent this week and set for its biggest weekly rise ever.
+It is now up over 40 percent this week and set for its biggest weekly rise ever.

 Glencore, the world’s largest producer of zinc, has already taken measures aimed at cutting its $30 billion debt pile by a third.